 Miriam Mutebi to mentor women into breast cancer surgery field

-Training in medicine has seen the clinical epidemiologist and health systems researcher shatter the glass ceiling for women in the field, becoming the first female breast surgeon in Kenya.
+Training in medicine has seen the clinical epidemiologist and health systems researcher shutter the glass ceiling for women in the field, becoming the first female breast surgeon in Kenya.

-In an interview with Nation.Africa, she notes the need to support women pursuing medicine to ensure a diverse healthcare workforce.
+In an interview with the Nation, she notes the need to support women pursuing medicine to ensure a diverse healthcare workforce.
 “It is sad that some cultural barriers and other factors continue to prohibit many women from venturing into science fields.”

 Dr Mutebi, currently a consultant breast surgical oncologist at Aga Khan University Hospital, says it is important to fight the biases behind the low number of girls enrolling for science, technology, engineering and mathematics courses by providing more support.